LucasStoddard/YouTube-Analysis/README.md

     5. Use the top metrics and the finer details to conclude which metrics were most important
     6. Write these conclusions with graphs in a report style markdown file
 5. Secondary Goal: Program an Analysis Tool
-    1. Collect averages from my videos (successful and unsuccessful) and store those in a program
-    2. Create a program that takes in a csv value and points out abnormal figures (both good and bad)
-    3. Make a short tutorial for how to input this data
-    4. Write some possible interpretations for these abnormal figures
-6. Strech Goals:
-    1. Create a UI for this program
-    2. Make it so that the UI displays graphs for the main metrics
+    1. Make a database that holds averages for the main metrics
+    2. Make a program similar to the data analysis tool for uploading any csv
-    3. Make the UI look very clean
+    3. Make it CLI based with guidance for the user
+    4. After all this, program the functionality
+    5. Make sure everything is cleaned up
+6. Final Goal: Create the Presentation

 ### Goal Log
 | Goal | Date | Time | TOTAL | Notes |